-Seattle Proud Boy reveals he was in chapter alleged to have planned Jan.
+Seattle Proud Boy reveals he was in council alleged to have planned Jan.
 6 insurrection

 The Mossad chats are being viewed as a “smoking gun” by the Department of Justice, Fussell said, maintaining that the context of the full chats — which the department has — prove there was no prior intent to storm the Capitol.

-Unredacted transcripts of the chat — where prospective MOSD prospects members were introduced — confirm Fussell’s role, as well as Stewart’s, but do not contain some of the most pertinent statements to the Department of Justice’s seditious conspiracy case.
+Unredacted transcripts of the chat — where prospective MOSD members were introduced — confirm Fussell’s role, as well as Stewart’s, but do not contain some of the most pertinent statements to the Department of Justice’s seditious conspiracy case.

-For example, In the still-unreleased third chat among leaders of the group, investigators point to an exchange between Stewart and former Proud Boys President Enrique Tarrio as evidence of the group’s prior intent to violently disrupt Congress’ certification of Joe Biden’s 2020 presidential win.
+For example, in the still-unreleased third chat among leaders of the group, investigators point to an exchange between Stewart and former Proud Boys President Enrique Tarrio as evidence of the group’s prior intent to violently disrupt Congress’ certification of Joe Biden’s 2020 presidential win.

 Tarrio responded to the message with, “You want to storm the Capitol.”

-“When you look at the context of the conversation that’s being had, it was basically like, ‘you moron — we’re not going into the Capitol,’ ” Fussell said.
+“When you look at the context of the conversation that’s being had, it was basically like, ‘You moron — we’re not going into the Capitol,’ ” Fussell said.

 Fussell said the response to Tarrio’s message from others in the group indicated they knew Tarrio was not serious, though Fussell declined to provide the full chat logs and said in a text message to The Seattle Times that he had “decided to hold on to the information that I have until the time comes that I can best help the J6 guys’ cases in court.”